Quinametzin

-Man dragging a dead giant, Codex Ríos.
+Men dragging a dead giant, Codex Ríos.

-In Aztec mythology, the Quinametzin are a race of Aztec giants.
+In Aztec mythology, the Quinametzin (singular: Quinamehtli/Quinametli) are a race of Aztec giants.

 Mythology

 The Quinametzin populated the world during the previous era of the Sun of Rain (Nahui-Quiahuitl).
 The construction of the pyramid of Cholula and the City of Teotihuacan (The Place Where Men Become Gods) was attributed to the Quinametzin.
 The Quinametzin were punished by the Aztec gods because they did not venerate them and their peak-civilization came to an end as a result of great calamities and as a punishment from the heavens for grave sins they had committed.